input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 - If `d` is a short form DID`
     - Any `PRISM node` will look in its internal map in search for `d`
         - If `d` is not found, the node returns an unknown DID error
         - If `d` is found, the node will return to the user the content of the map associated to `d`.
-This is, the list of keys and services information associated to `d` with all the timestamp information
+This is, the list of keys and services information associated to `d` with all the timestamp information.
+If non-empty, it will also return the list of `context` strings associated to the DID.
 - If `d` is in long form, `PRISM nodes` MUST:
     - extract the short form DID from the DID
     - validate the short form DID correspondence (i.e. the encoded operation must match the expected hash), and validates that the decoded operation is a well constructed `AtalaOperation` that contains a `CreateDIDOperation`